dgalli1/mqtt-dbus-ha-kde/readme.md

 # MQTT D-Bus Home Assistant Integration

-A Go service that connects your Linux system's screen brightness to Home Assistant via MQTT.
+A Go service that connects your Plasma 6 screen brightness controlle to Home Assistant via MQTT.

-## Limitations

-- Currently supports only one screen/monitor
-- Does not verify maximum brightness values
-- Assumes default D-Bus paths for screen brightness control (KDE)
-- Fixed scaling from 0-10000 (KDE) to 0-255 (Home Assistant)

 ## Configuration

-Create a configuration file at `/etc/go-mqtt-dbus.conf` with the following JSON structure:
+Create a configuration file at `~/.config/go-mqtt-dbus.conf` with the following JSON structure:

 ```json
 {